 Is your heat pump making loud, discomforting sounds?
 If your heat pump has suddenly become noisy, you may suspect that it’s about to have a breakdown.
 Noisy heat pumps are more common in the winter.
 However, the loud noises are often due to the valves shifting to put the unit into defrost mode.
 While a noisy heat pump could be simply that — noisy — it may also be cause for concern.
-Know the difference and how to fix your heat pump’s loud noises if they more than a winter quirk.
+Know the difference and how to fix the loud noises in your heat pump if they more than a winter quirk.

 Your Heat Pump is Louder Than Usual

 If your heat pump makes a swooshing sound, then runs louder than normal, it could be a simple solution.
 It’s likely the function described above, the heat pump going into defrost mode.
 Typically, the valves shifting causes the swooshing noise.
 The continued loud operational noises are often caused by the compressor, but it’s typically not a reason for concern.